aberardinelli/bourbondox/README.md

 `pcb_rev3` folder contains the KiCAD pcb files for v0.3 (received 2021-07-19)

-`pcb_rev4` folder contains the KiCAD pcb files for v0.4 (edits still in progress, started 2021-07-25)
+`pcb_rev4` folder contains the KiCAD pcb files for v0.4 (received 2021-07-29)

+`pcb_rev5_multilayout` folder contains the KiCAD pcb files for v1.0 (received 2021-08-13)

 `firmware` folder contains the qmk firmware files

+`case` folder contains the FreeCAD and dxf files for a stacked acrylic case that aligns with the v1.0 pcb (finished 2021-09-10)

+There is also a json file (`keyboard-layout_rev1.0.json`) which could be used on keyboard-layout-editor.com

 ## Changelog and documentation of issues